craedk/raekjaer/README.md

-# neve-child
+# raekjaer

-This is a basic Neve Child Theme.
-Used for standard costumizations by Crae.
+This is a Neve Child Theme.
+Used for my personal website.

 Dependencies: Neve Theme.